 The SVR is acknowledged as one of Britain’s finest preserved railways.
 Running for 16 miles, the railway takes you on a journey through Worcestershire and Shropshire in the beautiful Severn Valley countryside.

 The SVR attracts over 250,000 passengers every year and holds 16 major annual events and galas.
 We are proud to be supported by 1,700 active volunteers.

 Falling Sands Viaduct is located on the outskirts of Kidderminster and forms part of the original SVR line, that ran from Bridgnorth to Bewdley.

 The viaduct was constructed as part of a ‘Loop Line’, running over the River Stour and Staffordshire and Worcestershire Canal, to connect Bewdley with Kidderminster.

-Built in 1875, Falling Sands Viaduct is a symbol of the prowess of Victorian engineering and a testament to the skill and determination of those involved in construction and maintenance.
+Built between 1875-78, Falling Sands Viaduct is a symbol of the prowess of Victorian engineering and a testament to the skill and determination of those involved in construction and maintenance.